The Science of Animal-Assisted Therapy

 Pet Therapy Teams, which consist of a human handler and a trained animal, can have a significant positive impact in a variety of contexts.
-They can open hearts and minds, ease anxiety, help people cope with trauma, injury and illness, lower stress, and help people find their smile.
+They can open hearts and minds, ease anxiety, help people cope with trauma, injury, illness, and lower stress.

 Pet Therapy Teams visit children and adults in schools, hospitals, jails, hospice, courtrooms, libraries, and in many therapeutic environments.